Adjútor from Lendsqr

 Step 1: Get Your API Key

-The step for doing this is the same as defined in the Getting Started section.
+The step for doing this is the same as defined in the section.

 • Once you complete your sign up, head over to the Apps Menu and create an App.